Franchise rule

 The franchise rule defines acts or practices that are unfair or deceptive in the franchise industry in the United States.
-The franchise rule is published by the Federal Trade Commission.
+The franchise rule was published by the Federal Trade Commission.
 The franchise rule seeks to facilitate informed decisions and to prevent deception in the sale of franchises by requiring franchisors to provide prospective franchisees with essential information prior to the sale.
 It does not, however, regulate the substance of the terms that control the relationship between franchisors and franchisees.
 Also, while the franchise rule removed the regulation of the sale of franchises from the purview of state law, placing it under the authority of the FTC to regulate interstate commerce, the FTC franchise rule does not require franchisors to disclose the unit performance statistics of the franchised system to new buyers of franchises (as would be necessary under state and federal securities and exchange law).
 The FTC franchise rule was originally adopted in 1978.
 This followed a lengthy FTC rulemaking proceeding that began in 1971.
 A substantial revision of the FTC franchise rule was adopted by the FTC in 2007.